Class IV LASER THERAPY

 What is Laser Therapy?

-Class IV laser therapy delivers specific red and near infrared wavelengths of laser light to induce a therapeutic effect within the body.
+Class IV laser therapy alos know as low level or cold laser therapy delivers specific red and near infrared wavelengths of laser light to induce a therapeutic effect within the body.
 These effects include increased circulation, decreased swelling, reduction of pain, and enhanced tissue repair.
 Laser therapy has been used in Europe since the 1970’s and was cleared by the United States Food and Drug Administration in 2002.

 Laser Therapy Used in Conjunction with Other Treatments

 low level laser therapy is often used with other forms of treatment, including physical therapy, chiropractic, massage, soft tissue mobilization, electrotherapy and even following surgery.
 Other healing modalities are complementary and can be used with laser to increase the effectiveness of the treatment.